-Wanderlust and Lipstick: The Skinny on Traveling Solo
+Wanderlust and Lipstick: The Skinny on Women Traveling Solo

 By Beth Whitman

 Wanderlust and Lipstick is an interesting travel guide for women traveling solo.
-Beth Whitman writes an informative guideline from women’s hygiene to staying safe to packing to maintaining good health.
+The author writes an informative guideline from women's hygiene to staying safe to packing to maintaining good health.
 In Chapter 9: Staying Healthy on the Road, she gives you information on avoiding illness and being prepared.

 AT YOUR DESTINATION: